-the 4 October 1957 launch of the Sputnik I probe, followed by the successful launch of Sputnik II on 3 November 1957.
+The Soviet space program traces its roots to the active postwar exploitation of German rocket developments.
+The most notable achievement of this program was the 4 October 1957 launch of the Sputnik I probe, followed by the successful launch of Sputnik II on 3 November 1957.
 A scant four years later, the first Soviet-manned mission heralded the entry of man into space.
-Doctrine parslleled technology, and Soviet planners were quick to realize that the military exploitation of space offered significant potential for achieving national goals.
-It was not surprising, then, to find that nearly 80 percent of the Soviet space program had a military application.1
+Doctrine paralleled technology, and Soviet planners were quick to realize that the military exploitation of space offered